Elan456/EGene/DOCS.md

     pygame.display.update()
 ```

-The `for` loop still trains it for 100 generations, but you can *see* how the network evolves.
+The `for` loop still trains the species for 100 generations, but you can now *see* how the network evolves because
+the network is being visualized between each generation.
 If the networks are playing a game, you could show the best one playing between
 training if you wanted.

 ### Using your trained network
+#### Getting the best network
 Both
 `best_network = my_species.get_best_network()`
 and
 `best_network = my_species.networks[0]`
-collect the best network from the species because the network are sorted from best to worst.
+collect the best network from the species because the networks are sorted from best to worst.

 #### Calico